Home

 Examples of upselling

-- Upselling example of services: When visiting the hairdresser, premium treatment with head massage and special care is offered instead of the standard package.
+• Upselling example for services: When visiting the hairdresser, premium treatment with head massage and special care is offered instead of the standard package.

-- Upselling example of a car repair shop: During the inspection, it turns out that new tires are needed.
-Instead of the standard tires otherwise selected, a premium model with better grip and longer life is recommended.
+• Upselling example from a car repair shop: During the inspection, it turns out that new tyres are needed.
+Instead of the standard tyres otherwise chosen, a premium model with better grip and longer life is recommended.

 Upselling examples from online retail